 If at all possible, you should avoid paying the ransom.
 Seek out quality cyber security support instead.
 When you pay the ransom, you aren’t guaranteeing that you’ll get the decryption codes–and you are ensuring that criminals will continue to profit, which means that they’ll continue to put out and use ransomware.

-Ransomware as a service has made ransomware available to anyone who is willing to turn to cyber crime to make money.
+Ransomware as a service has made ransomware available to anyone who is willing to turn to cybercrime to make money.
 Fortunately, you can still protect yourself.
-Contact us today to learn how we can help make your business more secure and protect you from ransomware and other cyber threats.
+Contact us today to learn how we can help make your business more secure and get started with computer security support.